Sparse Nonnegative Tensor Factorization and Completion with Noisy Observations: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we have studied the sparse NTF and completion problem based on tensor-tensor product from partial and noisy observations, where the observations are corrupted by general noise distributions.
-A maximum likelihood estimate of partial observations is derived for the data-fitting term and the tensor $\ell_0$ norm is adopted to enforce the sparsity of the sparse factor.
+A maximum likelihood estimation of partial observations is derived for the data-fitting term and the tensor $\ell_0$ norm is adopted to enforce the sparsity of the sparse factor.
 Then an upper error bound is established for a general class of noise models, and is specialized to widely used noise distributions including additive Gaussian noise, additive Laplace noise, and Poisson observations.
 Moreover, the minimax lower bounds are also established for the previous noise models, which match the upper error bounds up to logarithmic factors.
 An ADMM based algorithm is developed to solve the resulting model.
-Preliminary numerical experiments are presented to demonstrate the superior performance of the proposed tensor-based model compared with the matrix-based method \cite{soni2016noisy}.
+Preliminary numerical experiments on both synthetic data and real-world data are presented to demonstrate the superior performance of the proposed tensor-based model compared with the matrix-based method \cite{soni2016noisy}.

 It would be of great interest to study the upper error bounds of the convexification model by using the tensor $\ell_1$ norm to replace the tensor $\ell_0$ norm for the sparse factor.
 It would also be of great interest to establish the convergence of ADMM for our proposed model with general noise observations, which is nonconvex and has multi-block variables.
-Moreover, future work may extend the theory of sparse NTF and completion model with tensor-tensor product to that with transformed tensor-tensor product under suitable unitary transformations \cite{song2020robust}, which is more effective than tensor-tensor product for robust tensor completion \cite{song2020robust, ng2020patch} and data compression \cite{zeng2020decompositions}.
+Moreover, future work may extend the theory of the sparse NTF and completion model with tensor-tensor product to that with transformed tensor-tensor product under suitable unitary transformations \cite{song2020robust}, which is more effective than tensor-tensor product for robust tensor completion \cite{song2020robust, ng2020patch} and data compression \cite{zeng2020decompositions}.